Antonio Nafarrete

-Antonio Gustilo Nafarrete (born February 22, 1969) is a Philippine Army general who has served as the 67th and incumbent Commanding General of the Philippine Army.
-Prior to his assumption to the position, Nafarrete previously served as commander of the AFP Western Mindanao Command, and also led two divisions, namely the 6th Infantry Division and the 1st Infantry Division.
+Antonio Gustilo Nafarrete (born February 22, 1969) is a Philippine Army general who has served as the 61st and incumbent Chief of Staff of the Armed Forces of the Philippines.
+Prior to his assumption to the position, Nafarrete previously served as commander of the AFP Western Mindanao Command, and also led two divisions, namely the 6th Infantry Division and the 1st Infantry Division and the 67th Commanding General of the Philippine Army.